wael34218/Neo4Reach/README.md

 This work is based on:

-Zhu, Andy Diwen, et al. "Reachability queries on large dynamic graphs: a total order approach."
+1. Zhu, Andy Diwen, et al. "Reachability queries on large dynamic graphs: a total order approach."
 Proceedings of the 2014 ACM SIGMOD international conference on Management of data.
 ACM, 2014.

+2. Yildirim, Hilmi, Vineet Chaoji, and Mohammed J. Zaki.
+"Dagger: A scalable index for reachability queries in large dynamic graphs." arXiv preprint arXiv:1301.0977 (2013).